JenniferUgo/D-ProjectTwo/projecttwo.md

 #### Type Y and click Enter to continue with the installation
 ![installing php-fpm and php-mysql](./images/installing-php.png)

-## STEP 4 — CONFIGURING NGINX TO USE PHP PROCESSOR
+## CONFIGURING NGINX TO USE PHP PROCESSOR

 ### We can create server blocks on the Nginx web server, to encapsulate configuration details.
 We'll use 'projectLEMP' here.